-There is ample indoor space spread across 2 different sized rooms (fully air-conditioned) and a large verandah space.
-The children in the Hungry Caterpillars love our beautiful large playground and outside exploration spaces.
+There is ample indoor space spread across 4 different sized rooms (fully air-conditioned) and a large verandah space.
+The children also love our beautiful large grassy playground and outside exploration spaces.

 Detailed records are kept each day to relay to families and include sleep/rest times, toileting information and food and fluid intake.